bubenshchykov/ngrok/README.md

 Other options: `name, inspect, host_header, bind_tls, hostname, crt, key, client_cas, remote_addr` - read [here](https://ngrok.com/docs)

-Notes on regions: the region you used making first tunnel will be used for all subsequent tunnels too.
-If you need to create tunnels with different regions, use ngrok.kill() between calls - it will reset previous region setting.
+Note on regions: region used in first tunnel will be used for all next tunnels too.

 ## disconnect
 The ngrok and all tunnels will be killed when node process is done.
 To stop the tunnels use